MFR6340/theenglishextension.org/young-world-4/unit-2: fascinating animal facts.md

 ### Fantastic Beasts and Where to Find Them, by J.K.
 Rowling
 <img src="https://i.imgur.com/zjVSzGy.png" width="25%" />

-We all need to learn more about animals, and this books, required reading at Hogwarts, has a few that aren't very familiar.
+We all need to learn more about animals, and this book, required reading at Hogwarts, has a few animals that aren't very familiar.

 <a href="https://www.bookdepository.com/Fantastic-Beasts-Where-Find-Them-J-K-Rowling/9781408896945?ref=grid-view&qid=1674500301753&sr=1-4#" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1046755968" rel="nofollow">Buy on Orell Füssli</a>